 The park entry fees also sucked (our money)—especially the R230 for Storms River Mouth.
 But we’d do it again and recommend you do it too.

-Somebody from Garden Route tourism is probably reading this, pulling their hair out, and muttering, “but compared to Hawaii or Europe, we’re super affordable!”
+Now, somebody from Garden Route tourism is probably reading this, pulling their hair out, and muttering, “But compared to Hawaii or Europe, we’re super affordable!”

 True.
-But not compared to the rest of South Africa, which has equally worthy attractions.
+But it’s not super affordable compared to the rest of South Africa, whose attractions are equally worth your consideration.

 ✓ Pro: There Are Excellent Restaurants

-There aren’t actually that many gardens along the Garden Route, but wherever it is the restaurants source their ingredients from, they sure grow good stuff and know how to cook it.
+But wherever it is the restaurants source their ingredients from, they sure grow good stuff.
+And the chefs know how to cook it!

-We ate extravagantly everywhere we went but in Knysna and Plettenberg Bay especially we wish we had more time to dig into the diverse, delicious, dining.
+We ate extravagantly everywhere we went, especially in Knysna and Plettenberg Bay, where we wish we had more time to dig into the diverse, delicious, dining.

 ✗ Con: The Seafood Was a Let-Down

-Fish fanatic Kim had high hopes for the fruit of the Garden Route’s seas, but they didn’t deliver.
+Fish fiend Kim had high hopes for the fruit of the Garden Route’s seas, but they didn’t deliver.

-It wasn’t for lack of trying.
-As is her wont, she ordered seafood wherever she could, including linefish from Enrico’s in Plett, oysters at Knysna, and braaied hake from Quai 4 Braai in Mossel Bay.
-None of it met her (admittedly high) expectations.
+It wasn’t for Kim’s lack of trying.
+She ordered seafood wherever she could, including linefish from Enrico’s in Plett, oysters at Knysna, and braaied hake from Quai 4 Braai in Mossel Bay.
+None of it met her high expectations.

-p.s.
-Despite its reputation as the oyster capital of South Africa, there are no oysters left in Knysna, so don’t feel obliged to uphold to splurge on slurping them while you’re there.
+Despite its “Oyster Capital of South Africa” reputation, there are no oysters left in Knysna.
+They’re brought in from other parts of the country, so don’t feel obliged to splurge on slurping “local” oysters.

 ✓ Pro: It’s Spread Out but Compact

-It’s less than a 3-hour drive from what we’d say is the easternmost Garden Route attraction, the St Blaze Hiking Trail to the easternmost one, Storms River Mouth, so you can stay in between them and be within easy access of everything.
+It’s less than a 3-hour drive from the westernmost Garden Route attraction, the St Blaze Hiking Trail to the easternmost one, Storms River Mouth, so you can stay in between them and be within easy access of everything.

 ✗ Cons: It’s Not Exotic